The Cave Temples of Mamallapuram in India

 Shore Temple

-Dedicated to two Hindu Gods, Shiva and Vishnu, the Shore Temple dates from the early 8th Century and is considered to be the earliest stone-built structural temple in South India, giving it great cultural importance.
+The Shore Temple is dedicated to two Hindu Gods: Shiva and Vishnu.
+It dates way back to the early 8th Century and is considered to be the earliest stone-built structural temple across the whole of South India.
+As you would expect, it has earned its place in Indian history, giving it great cultural importance.

 Located by the beach overlooking the Bay of Bengal, the temple is exposed to wind, salt and sand which over the years has eroded away some of temple’s detailed carving.
 The tsunami of 26 December 2004 that occurred in the Indian Ocean struck the temple, but luckily it was not badly damaged.
 Soon afterwards, protection methods were erected around the temple area on the coastline to ensure its protection.